 A pre-selection will be made by the examination board on the basis of the videos sent in.
 Content of the video:

-- Works of own choice from the examination programme MA Percussion Instruments (see sub-examination A).
+- Works of own choice from the examination programme PGL Percussion Instruments (see entrance examination).

-Note: A different programme must be chosen for the on-site audition (subtest A)
+Note: A different programme must be chosen for the on-site audition (entrance examination).

 The entrance examination